SuleimanFarah/sunpy/Gsoc-2014-ideas.md

 ### Description:

 Coordinates for solar image data are described in [Thompson, W. (2009)](http://adsabs.harvard.edu/abs/2006A%26A...449..791T).
-Current a subset of the systems and transformation described in [Thompson, W. (2009)](http://adsabs.harvard.edu/abs/2006A%26A...449..791T) are implemented in `sunpy.wcs`.
+Currently a subset of these systems and transformation are implemented in `sunpy.wcs`.
 Astropy, a core package for astronomy, has a flexible spatial coordinates package in `astropy.coordinates`.
 However, this package is currently in the planning phase of a large re-design, which will make it even more applicable for use for solar coordinate data.
-Astrpy Proposal for Enhancement (APE) number 5 [APE5](https://github.com/astropy/astropy-APEs/pull/6) describes the proposed API.
+Astropy Proposal for Enhancement (APE) number 5 [APE5](https://github.com/astropy/astropy-APEs/pull/6) describes the proposed API.
 It is anticipated that this code will form part of the Astropy 0.4 release scheduled for June/July 2014, and therefore be implemented well before this point.

 This project involves using the `CoordinateFrame` and `CoordinateRepresentation` framework described in [APE5](https://github.com/astropy/astropy-APEs/pull/6) to implement Helio-Projective and Helio-Centric `CoordinateFrames` that can be transformed into Cartesian, Spherical and Cylindrical representations and between each other using the bi-directional transformation graph in `astropy.coordinates`.
 This project will involve collaboration with the astropy project and potentially pushing patches upstream.